-For a brief time early in the auto age (see Part 1 and Part 2), Cowtown had the shake, rattle, and roll of a Dixie Detroit: Between 1916 and 1922 Fort Worth had three auto plants: Ford, Chevy, and Texan.
+For a brief time early in the auto age (see Part 1 and Part 2), Cowtown had the shake, rattle, and roll of a Detroit on the Trinity.
+Between 1916 and 1922 Fort Worth had three auto plants: Ford, Chevy, and Texan.

 Just Call Cowtown “Ford Worth”

 On July 6, 1916 the Star-Telegram announced that Ford would open a “factory branch” on August 1 at 200 Commerce Street (now the site of Wells Fargo Tower).

 At the factory branch sixty employees provided sales and service (photo from Mack Williams’s In Old Fort Worth).